gRNAde: Geometric Deep Learning for 3D RNA inverse design: Results

 In order to evaluate gRNAde's multi-state design capabilities, we trained equivalent single-state and multi-state gRNAde models on the multi-state split detailed in \Cref{sec:expt-setup}, where the validation and test sets contain progressively more structurally flexible RNAs as measured by median RMSD among multiple available states for an RNA.

-\textbf{Multi-state gRNAde boosts sequence recovery. } In \Cref{fig:multistate-boxplots}, we compared a single-state variant of gRNAde with otherwise equivalent multi-state models (with up to 3 and 5 states, respectively) in terms of native sequence recovery and secondary structure self-consistency score\footnote{ Self-consistency scores for multi-state design are perhaps less reliable than single-state design due to the lack of multi-state structure prediction tools.
-At present, we compute the average MCC score between the multiple ground truth secondary structures and the predicted structure for designed sequences. }.
-Multi-state variants show marginal improvements for both metrics.
-As a caveat, it is worth noting that multi-state models consume more GPU memory than an equivalent single-state model during mini-batch training (approximate peak GPU usage for max. number of states set to 1: 12GB, 3: 28GB, 5: 50GB on a single A100 with otherwise equivalent hyperparameters).
+\textbf{Multi-state gRNAde consistently boosts sequence recovery. } In \Cref{fig:multistate-sample}, we compared a single-state variant of gRNAde with otherwise equivalent multi-state models (with up to 5 states) in terms of native sequence recovery.
+Multi-state variants show a consistent 3-5\% improvement, with the best performance obtained using 3 states.
+This trend holds to a lesser extent on the single-state benchmark where the multi-state model is being used with only one state as input.
+This suggests that seeing multiple states during training can be useful for teaching gRNAde about RNA conformational flexibility and improve performance even for single-state design tasks.
+As a caveat, it is worth noting that multi-state models consume more GPU memory than an equivalent single-state model during mini-batch training (approximate peak GPU usage for max. number of states = 1: 12GB, 3: 28GB, 5: 50GB on a single A100 with at most 3000 total nodes in a mini-batch).

-\textbf{Improved recovery in structurally flexible regions. } In \Cref{fig:multistate-lineplots}, we evaluated gRNAde's multi-state sequence recovery at a fine-grained, per-nucleotide level. gRNAde with multi-state GNN architectures improves sequence recovery over its single-state variant on structurally flexible nucleotides, as characterised by undergoing changes in base pairing/secondary structure, higher average RMSD between 3D coordinates across states, and larger solvent accessible surface area.
+\textbf{Improved recovery in structurally flexible regions. } In \Cref{fig:multistate-per-nt}, we evaluated gRNAde's multi-state sequence recovery at a fine-grained, per-nucleotide level to understand the source of performance gains.
+Multi-state GNNs improve sequence recovery over the single-state variant on structurally flexible nucleotides, as characterised by undergoing changes in base pairing/secondary structure and higher average RMSD between 3D coordinates across states.